 About this time last year, my daughters informed me that their AG dolls needed an Easter basket.
 So I set to work designing one from plastic canvas.
 Since Easter is fast approaching, I thought I would share it here.
 The 18 inch doll Easter Basket works up really quick and doesn’t require much plastic canvas or yarn.
 It is an easy enough pattern that young girls can make it by themselves with a little guidance.
 I have found that plastic canvas projects are wonderful for teaching young girls sewing basics.
-This particular pattern uses a stitch pattern that simulates basket weaving so the finished baskets turn out so cute!
-I have the pattern hosted over at Squidoo.
-So click the link below to access the free plastic canvas pattern and tutorial.
-18 inch Doll Easter Basket 1 sheet 7 ct. plastic canvas 3 inch plastic canvas circle Pale pink worsted weight yarn Plastic canvas needle Scissors Small amount of … Continue reading
+This pattern features the Roman stitch, which is just a combination of horizontal and vertical straight stitches.
+The effect looks a bit like a woven basket.
+Supplies needed to make your own 18 Inch Doll Easter Basket 1 sheet 7 ct. plastic canvas 3 inch plastic canvas circle Pale pink worsted weight yarn Plastic canvas needle Scissors Small amount of … Continue reading

 I make a lot of clothes for my daughters’ dolls.
 If I have enough fabric left over, I like to also make matching hair accessories.
 With just a small piece of fabric and 15 minutes, you can have a cute matching American Girl doll headband.
 First cut a piece of fabric 3″ x 10″.
 I like to use a disappearing ink pen to mark the fabric to make sure it is uniform in size.
 Turn in 1/2 inch on the short edges and press.
 Optionally baste to hold in place.
 Pin right sides together and stitch down long side.
 Press seam open.
 Turn right side out.
 (A large safety pin is helpful for this task.)
 Press with seam running down the middle of the doll headband.
 Cut a 4″ piece of 1/2″ elastic.
 (All I had on hand was 1/4″ elastic and that works too!)
 Insert elastic into one end … Continue reading